[3.15] 1h Impale Cyclone Slayer. Cheap league starter and strong endgame farmer. No required items.

 You can increase this to 7 by either using Champions ascendancy node "Master of Metal" or by using a Watcher's Eye with the mod "Impales you inflict last 2 additional hits while using Pride".

 We multiply this number by getting Impale Effect.

 With just Impale Support, Dread Banner, and the 2 skill tree clusters we get a damage multiplier of 104%.

 Since Cyclone hits really fast, it can be hard to sustain mana only through leech.
 For that reason we want to reduce Cyclone's mana cost as close as possible to 0.

-The best way to solve this is to get a fossil crafted chest with the mod "Socketed Attacks have -15 to Total Mana Cost" however you can also get 3 sources of -3 to channeling skills on rings, amulet or anointed "Lucidity".
+The best way to solve this is to get a with the mod "Socketed Attacks have -15 to Total Mana Cost" however you can also reduce it to 0 via 3x -3 cost veiled crafts on rings and amulet aswell as anointing "Lucidity".

 We get Rampage in this build while mapping through the 2h Axe Sinvicta's Mettle.
 We use this in weapon swap so you just swap to it, get 1 kill, then swap back to your main weapon/s.